evogelsa/dcs-real-weather/README.md

     * Disable/enable Real Weather modifying your mission time.
   * `update-weather`: boolean
     * Disable/enable Real Weather modifying your mission weather.
-  * `fallback-to-no-preset`: boolean
-    * If this is true, Real Weather will use the legacy weather (no preset) when a suitable weather preset is not found.
   * `time-offset`: string
     * This is the offset from *system time* used when updating the mission time.
       This value should be a string such as "1.5h" or "-2h45m".
 Supported units